jquery-boilerplate/jquery-patterns/readme.md

 We want to define a boilerplate for solving this which works with AMD-compatible loaders such as RequireJS and retains the principles of modular development at heart.
 To follow the discussion or get involved, checkout https://github.com/addyosmani/jquery-plugin-patterns/issues/1.

-####Improved examples demonstrating usage of including boilerplates
+####Improved examples demonstrating usage of patterns.
+Further documentation on why particular patterns should be used.

 ###Credits
 Thanks to @peolanha, @ajpiano, @mathias, @cowboy, @dougneiner and others for their previous work (or tips) in this area.
 Some of this work is used as a basis for further improvements.